-As part of Coronet Inside Out, we share an exclusive interview with Corice Arman who gives us an insight into the life and work of her late husband, the magnificent artist Arman.
+We are delighted to present an exclusive interview with Corice Arman who gives us an insight into the life and work of her late husband, the magnificent artist Arman.
 Regarded as one of the most prolific and inventive creators of the late 20th century, Arman’s vast artistic output ranges from drawings and prints to monumental public sculpture and his famous “accumulations” of found objects.

 “I had a lovely lunch at the home of Corice Arman in South of France.
 We were accompanied by her two dogs who joined us at the table and enjoyed the food and rose as much as we did!
 While Corice is surrounded by the fabulous art of her deceased husband Arman, she is very much her own woman.
 She recounted stories of her career in NY along with the joy and pain of a life with a brilliant artist.
 I couldn’t have wished for a more interesting or enjoyable discussion.” – Anda Winters, Artistic Director & CEO of The Coronet Theatre

 As an educator and collector, Corice Arman has brought to others the joy and fulfillment she herself has experienced over a lifetime guided by a passion for art.
 Since 1992, she has been a valued trustee of New York City’s Museum for African Art and has worked unstintingly to raise public awareness of the arts— with a special emphasis on African art.
 In this, she has had an invaluable ally: the world-renowned artist Arman, her husband of 35 years who passed away in October 2005.